Stratio/ingestion/stratio-sources/stratio-redis-source/README.md

 Stratio Redis Source
 ==============================

-A Flume source that read data from Redis Pub Sub system.
+A Flume source that read data from Redis Pub Sub system with connection Pool.
 Accept patterns.

 Configuration
 =============